Skip to content

 spec: {

 This drastically simplified the creation of the Deployment, because we do not need to remember how exactly a Deployment is structured anymore.
-Just call use our helper and you are good to go.
+Just use our helper and you are good to go.